rabbitmq/rabbitmq-oauth2-tutorial/README.md

 The file (conf/uaa/signing-key/signing-key.pem)[conf/uaa/signing-key/signing-key.pem] is mounted on the RabbitMQ docker container under the path /etc/rabbitmq/signing-key.pem.

-## Access Management UI using OAuth 2.0 tokens
+## Access management ui using OAuth 2.0 tokens

-The Management UI supports two types of login when it comes to OAuth 2.0 authentication.
+The management ui supports two types of login when it comes to OAuth 2.0 authentication.
 They are:

 * [Service-Provider initiated logon](#service-provider-initiated-logon) - This is the default and traditional OAuth 2.0 logon mode.
-When the user visits the RabbitMQ Management UI, it shows a button with the label "Click here to logon".
+When the user visits the management ui, it shows a button with the label "Click here to logon".
 When the user clicks it, the logon process starts by redirecting to the configured **authorization server**.
 * [Identity-Provider initiated logon](#identity-provider-initiated-logon) -this mode is opposite to the previous mode.
-The user must first access the RabbitMQ Management's `/login` endpoint.
-If the token is valid, the user is allowed to access the RabbitMQ Management UI.
-This mode is very useful for Web sites which allow users to access the RabbitMQ Management UI with a single click.
-The original Web site get a token on user's behalf and redirects the user to the RabbitMQ Management's `/login` endpoint.
+The user must first access the management's `/login` endpoint.
+If the token is valid, the user is allowed to access the management UI.
+This mode is very useful for Web sites which allow users to access the management UI with a single click.
+The original Web site get a token on user's behalf and redirects the user to the management's `/login` endpoint.

 ### Service-Provider initiated logon

 #### OAuth 2.0 authentication flow used by RabbitMQ

-The management UI uses *Authorization Code flow with PKCE** to implement this login type.
+The management ui uses *Authorization Code flow with PKCE** to implement this login type.
 RabbitMQ is a single-page web application and therefore it cannot safely store credentials such as the `client_id` and `client_secret` required to authenticate with the authorization server.
 For this reason, you should configure the RabbitMQ OAuth client in the authorization server so that it does not require `client_secret`.
 This type of OAuth clients/applications are known as **public** or **non-confidential**.
 In UAA they are configured as `allowpublic: true`.